A global Torelli theorem for singular symplectic varieties: Hodge theory of rational singularities

-We establish some basic facts about the Hodge structure on low degree cohomology groups of varieties with rational singularities.
-The following lemma is well-known, we include it for the reader's convenience.
+While the following lemma is well-known, we include it for the reader's convenience.

-\begin{lemma} Let $\pi:\tX\to X$ be a resolution of singularities of a compact normal variety $X$ with rational singularities.
-Then the sequence
+\begin{lemma} Let $\pi:Y\to X$ be a proper birational morphism where $X$ is a complex variety with rational singularities.
+Then, $\pi^*:H^1(X,\Z) \to H^1(Y,\Z)$ is an isomorphism and the sequence

 is exact.
-In particular, if $\tX$ is of class $\scrC$, then $H^2(X,\Z)$ carries a pure Hodge structure.
-Moreover, the restriction of $\pi^*$ to the transcendental lattice is an isomorphism over $\Q$ and $\pi^*\NS(X)_\Q$ is the subspace of $H^{1,1}(\tX,\Q)$ of all $\Q$-line bundles on $\tX$ that vanish on the $\pi$-exceptional curves. \end{lemma} \begin{proof} The exponential sequence and rationality of singularities imply that $R^1\pi_*\Z=0$.
-Therefore, the sequence \eqref{eq leray}, which comes from the Leray spectral sequence, is exact and by strictness of morphisms of Hodge structures, $H^2(X,\Z)$ carries a pure Hodge structure.
+In particular, if $X$ is compact and $Y$ is a compact manifold of Fujiki class, then $H^i(X,\Z)$ carries a pure Hodge structure for $i=1, 2$.
+Moreover, the restriction $\pi^*: H^2(X)_\tr \to H^2(Y)_\tr$ is an isomorphism, and $\pi^*H^{1,1}(X,\Z)$ is the subspace of $H^{1,1}(Y,\Z)$ of all classes that vanish on the classes of $\pi$-exceptional curves. \end{lemma} \begin{proof} The pushforward of the exponential sequence gives an exact sequence

-The last two statements follow from \cite[(12.1.3) Theorem]{KM}. \end{proof} The proof shows that \eqref{eq leray} is even defined and exact over $\Z$ but we will not need this in the sequel.
+where the map $\exp$ is again surjective.
+Thus, rationality of the singularities implies that $R^1\pi_*\Z=0$.
+The Leray spectral sequence tells us now that $\pi^*$ is an isomorphism on $H^1$ and that the sequence \eqref{eq leray} is exact.
+As $H^i(Y,\Z)$ carries a pure Hodge structure, also $H^i(X,\Z)$ carries a pure Hodge structure for $i=1,2$ by strictness of morphisms of Hodge structures.

+Let us address the last two statements.
+By \cite[(12.1.3) Theorem]{KM}, the map $\pi_*:H_2(Y,\C)\to H_2(X,\C)$ is surjective and its kernel is generated by algebraic cycles, since $R^2\pi_*\sO_Y=0$ by the rationality of the singularities.
+Taking duals, we see that the restriction $\pi^*: H^2(X)_\tr \to H^2(Y)_\tr$ is an isomorphism.
+Moreover, from loc. cit. we also infer that $\ker \pi_*\subset H_2(Y,\C)$ consists of push forwards of homology classes contained in the fibers of $\pi$.
+A closer look at the proof reveals that it is in fact generated by algebraic cycles in the fibers.
+This is deduced from \cite[(12.1.1) Lemma]{KM} where it is shown using $R^2\pi_*\sO_Y=0$ that all degree $2$ homology in the fibers of $\pi$ is algebraic.
+Consequently, the kernel is generated by contracted curves and by taking duals again we may conclude the proof. \end{proof}

+For projective $X$ the purity of the Hodge structure on the second cohomology was observed by Namikawa, see e.g. the proof of \cite[Proposition 1]{Na06}.
+See also \cite[Theorem 7]{schwald} and \cite[Lemma 3.1]{PR}.